RenukaGurumurthy/nucleus-analytics-jobs/nucleus-replay-events-job/README.md

 - Copy the log files in preffered location.
 - Log files should be in .csv format.
 Refer the sample file (sample_logapi_log.csv).
 - Property files will be available in this location (PostEvents/learning/postevents_0_1/contexts/).
 You can modify the configuration here.
-- Sample files can be generated following two commands in old logapi server.
+- Log files can be created following two commands from old logapi server tomcat logs.
 - Go to tomcat's event logs location (/opt/tomcat/event_api_logs).

 > zgrep "Field :" *.gz | sed 's/.*Field\ \:\ //' | grep "collection.play\|collection.resource.play"